runKleisli/verified-integer-gaussian-elimination/_Notes/ELISmallGauss.md

 [0, 0, 1]
 ```

-and we order everything so that the leading 0s never move to the left
+and we order everything so that the trailing 0s never move to the left

 ```
 [2, 3, 4]